populationgenomics/team-docs/infrastructure.md

 Entrypoint: [GH: hail-elasticsearch-pipelines::batch_seqr_loader/batch_workflow.py](https://github.com/populationgenomics/hail-elasticsearch-pipelines/blob/main/batch_seqr_loader/batch_workflow.py)

-1. The batch_workflow script is submitted to the analysis-runner, to use `main` data
+1. The batch_workflow script is submitted to the analysis-runner, to use `main` data.
 1. This script uses the sample-metadata database to get the active samples for the current project.
 1. The input data is validated:
     - Perform relatedness checks to check the pedigree matches the genetic data.